Do we think that watches are the perfect gift? Yes and no.

 You Can’t Go Wrong

 Vintage pocket watches come in various sizes, styles and metals.
 You can get a large, heavy-duty railroad pocket watch or a glamorous pendent to wear on a necklace.
 You can find them in solid gold or plated base metal.
 They can have extremely legible Arabic markers or intricately decorated Roman numerals.
-The dials can be hand carved guilloche, or white porcelain with hairline cracks.
+The dials can be hand carved guilloche, or white porcelain with hairline cracks from age.

 Vintage pocket watches say a lot to the person you’re giving them to.
-Here’s an example we love, from a couple that purchased a pocket watch from KeepTheTime to celebrate their 1st wedding anniversary.
+Here’s an example we love, from a couple that purchased a pocket watch from our shop to celebrate their 1st wedding anniversary.